Glue the fall leaves to make a fun art activity.

 RELATED: Autumn activities are a blast!
-Here is a list of our 50+ Must Try Ideas for Fall.
+Here is a list of our 30+ Must-Try Ideas for Fall.

 Yes, toddlers can use glue.

 I know.
-The thought of handing over the glue to a young child can sound a little like opening a can of soda that has been shaken up.
+The thought of handing over the glue to a young child can sound like opening a bottle of soda that has been shaken up.

 But let me assure you that with practice, gluing can become something done on the regular with minimal mess.
 Even big kids love to glue!

-Here is my three-year-old squeezing and using the glue for his fall leaf tree.
+My three-year-old is squeezing and using the glue for his fall leaf tree.
 Here, we keep the glue in our art cart, and you can store your glue anywhere you feel comfortable.
 Over time, you will see that your child gains responsibility when gluing.

 RELATED: Kid activities at home are simple, hands-on, and fun.
 Here is a list of our favorite play ideas!